buildkite-plugins/artifacts-buildkite-plugin/README.md

 ### `ignore-missing` (optional, boolean)

 If set to `true`, it will ignore errors caused when calling `buildkite-agent artifact` to prevent failures if you expect artifacts not to be present in some situations.
+When using the `compressed` property, it will ignore compressing the artifacts that are not present.

 ### `skip-on-status` (optional, integer or array of integers, uploads only)